Skip to content

 (await-loader-drain variant-id))

-;; phase 3 (render) and phase 4 (play) happen later, driven by the host.
+;; phase 3 (render) and phase 4 (script) happen later, driven by the host.

 So the variant's frame is a normal frame (no :on-create); the variant library handles the multi-event setup.
 This keeps reg-frame :on-create semantically simple (one event) while letting stories express their richer setup pattern.